Pathaan (film): Plot

-Meanwhile, Pathaan is made aware of a codeword, "Raktbeej", in the process, he learns that the dead people in Dubai were ex-agents and their money was transferred from the account of Rubina "Rubai" Mohsin, a Pakistani doctor in Spain.
-Pathaan travels to Spain and is captured by Jim's men, all former agents of their respective national intelligence agencies, where he also learns that Rubai is an ex-ISI agent, and Raafe his henchman.
-When Jim leaves his hideout, Rubai attacks Jim's men and escapes with Pathaan.
-Following a nightmare about her childhood wherein her father, a doctor, was forcibly tortured to death by the ISI, Rubai reveals that Raktbeej is in Moscow, and they travel to steal it before Jim does.
-Pathaan reveals to Rubai how he was given his name after he helped rescue children in an Afghan village; he was born an orphan abandoned in a cinema hall.
-Almost on the verge of the mission being successful, Rubai betrays Pathaan and has him captured by the Russian police.
-It is revealed that Jim used Rubai to make Pathaan steal the Raktbeej for himself.
-After Nandini disclaims him, Pathaan is taken to prison by a train, but is saved by Tiger; they promise to meet on one of Tiger's later missions.
+Meanwhile, he is made aware of a codeword, "Raktbeej", in the process, he learns that the dead people in Dubai were ex-agents and their money was transferred from the account of Rubina "Rubai" Mohsin, a Pakistani doctor in Spain.
+He travels to Spain and is captured by Jim's men, all former agents of their respective national intelligence agencies, where he also learns that Rubai is an ex-ISI agent, and Raafe his henchman.
+When Jim leaves his hideout, Rubai attacks Jim's men and escapes with him.
+Following a nightmare about her childhood wherein her father, a doctor, was forcibly tortured to death, Rubai reveals that Raktbeej is in Moscow, and they travel to steal it before Jim does.
+Almost on the verge of the mission being successful, Rubai betrays him and has him captured by the Russian police.
+It is revealed that Jim used Rubai to trick him into stealing the Raktbeej for himself.
+After Nandini disclaims him, he is taken to prison by a train, but is saved by Tiger.

 2022: Pathaan meets Nandini and reveals that Jim is purchasing two Saber missiles, while Nandini reveals Rubai's location in Paris.
-Pathaan meets Rubai, who reveals that "Raktbeej" is codeword to a mutated smallpox virus, which was forcibly developed by a captive Dr. Sahani under Jim's orders.
-She also expresses guilt about betraying Pathaan without knowing that her country would plan such a heinous attack.
+He meets Rubai, who reveals that "Raktbeej" is codeword for a mutated smallpox virus, which was forcibly developed by a captive Dr. Sahani under Jim's orders.
 They travel to Jim's lab in Siberia and manage to recover one orb containing the virus, while Jim escapes with the other orb.
 Luthra and Nandini reach Jim's lab to take the orb back to India in order to develop a vaccine.